 While the John Gorton Drive Bridge is well known by now, another river crossing has barely been mentioned.
 Minister Steel’s presentation last night at the Molonglo Valley Community Forum shed a little light on the subject.

 The Molonglo River Reserve Management Plan discourages the construction of crossings across the reserve.
 Only a few are planned.

-Four (4) low level river crossing and three (3) high level bridges are expected.
+Three (3) low level river crossings and three (3) high level bridges are expected.
 That is all.
-The low level crossing include: Southwells Crossing, Clos Crossing and Coppins Crossing.
-The high level bridge crossing include: Butters Bridge, John Gorton Drive bridge (2025), “east-west arterial road” bridge (2030s) and Tuggeranong Parkway bridge.
+The low level crossing are Southwells Crossing, Clos Crossing and Coppins Crossing.
+The high level bridge crossing are Butters Bridge, John Gorton Drive bridge (2025), East West Arterial bridge (2030s).